jakewvincent/mkdnflow.nvim/README.md

     end
 end
 ```

+#### `new_file_template` (dictionary-like table)
+* `new_file_template.use_template` (boolean)
+    * `true`: the template is filled in (if it contains placeholders) and inserted into any new buffers entered by following a link to a buffer that doesn't exist yet
+    * `false`: no templates are filled in and inserted into new buffers
+* `new_file_template.placeholders` (dictionary-like table)
+    * `new_file_template.placeholders.before` (dictionary-like table) A table whose keys are placeholder names pointing to functions to be evaluated immediately before the buffer is opened in the current window
+    * `new_file_template.placeholders.after` (dictionary-like table) A table hose keys are placeholder names pointing to functions to be evaluated immediately after the buffer is opened in the current window
+* `new_file_template.template` (string) A string, optionally containing placeholder names, that will be inserted into new buffers

 #### `to_do` (dictionary-like table)
 * `to_do.symbols` (array-like table): A list of symbols (each no more than one character) that represent to-do list completion statuses. `MkdnToggleToDo` references these when toggling the status of a to-do item.
 Three are expected: one representing not-yet-started to-dos (default: `' '`), one representing in-progress to-dos (default: `-`), and one representing complete to-dos (default: `X`).